 Protect Grassland Birds by Mowing Later

-Landowners can make a difference by altering the times of year they mow fields that are 10 acres or larger.
-The Vermont Fish & Wildlife Department and Audubon Vermont are encouraging landowners to help promote these beloved species by waiting a little longer to mow and give these birds a chance to complete their nesting season.
+Landowners can make a difference by altering the times of year they mow fields.
+The Vermont Fish and Wildlife Department is encouraging landowners to help these beloved species by waiting a little longer to mow to give these birds a chance to complete their nesting season.

-“People maintain large fields and meadows in Vermont for a variety of reasons, from commercial hayfields and grazing pastures, to simple aesthetic beauty,” said Steve Parren, biologist for the Vermont Fish & Wildlife Department.
-“Mowing is the most common means of maintaining the grasses but if mowed too soon in the summer, many grassland bird species will lose their nest and any hatchlings."
+“People maintain fields and meadows in Vermont for a variety of reasons, from commercial hayfields and grazing pastures, to simple aesthetic beauty,” said Doug Morin, biologist for the Vermont Fish and Wildlife Department.
+“Mowing is the most common way to maintain grasses, but if mowed early in the summer, grassland birds will lose their nests and chicks."

-Bobolinks build nests from May through July among the grasses and wildflowers of fields and meadows.
-When bobolinks are present, other grassland bird species such as savannah sparrows and grasshopper sparrows, may also be nesting among the grasses.
-Deer fawns, wild turkey chicks, and other animals take refuge in the grass, and are also at risk by mowing too early.
+Bobolinks build nests among the grasses and wildflowers of fields and meadows.
+When bobolinks are present, other grassland bird species such as Savannah sparrows and grasshopper sparrows, may also be nesting among the grasses.
+Deer fawns, wild turkey chicks, and other animals take refuge in the grass and are also at risk by mowing too early.

 According to Morin, landowners who mow their fields for aesthetic reasons can maintain these fields and accommodate nesting birds simply by cutting later in the summer, preferably after August 15.